bs-production/web-production-resources/docs/code-guidelines.md

 # <i class="fas fa-code"></i> Code Guidelines
 ***
 Best practices and guidelines for writing HTML and CSS with approachable formatting, syntax, and more.
+We need to make sure the person after you can understand what you are doing.

 All code needs to be lowercase.